sasank-pankam/PeerConnect/docs/core/bandwidth.md

 ### `start_watcher` Function

 - **Description:**
   An asynchronous function that instantiates the `Watcher` (via the global exit stack in `Dock`) and begins monitoring connections.
-This function ensures that the `Watcher` is active within the application's lifecycle.
+Ensures that the `Watcher` is active within the application's lifecycle.

 ---